 We cross-checked this list against the server logs from the City of Ashland and found at least 8 IP addresses from their report that exactly matched IP addresses that were probing the City of Ashland website back in March of 2016.
 I am not sure how to calculate the odds of this happening by random but considering there are roughly 4 billion IP addresses in use at any given time the odds are astronomical that these Grizzly Steppe IP addresses just happened to randomly also hit the City of Ashland website in March.
-Of these eight IP addresses three were from TOR exit nodes, which is an encrypted and anonymous browsing service that is essentially untraceable.
+Of these eight IP addresses six were confirmed TOR exit nodes, which is an encrypted and anonymous browsing service that is essentially untraceable.
 The list is shown below with the identified country of origin for the IP address.